Easy to care for plant, and I'm usually really awful at keeping plants lol.

 This grass boasts a robust root system that can grow over six feet deep in drought-prone conditions with adequately permeable soil.
 While star grass can grow at temperatures as low as 59 degrees Fahrenheit, optimal growth occurs in temperatures ranging from 75 to 99 degrees Fahrenheit, with colder winter temperatures causing dormancy.
 Growing best in full sun, star grass tends to form dense mats as it creeps across the ground; however, its growth is stunted by full shade, so it does not thrive in heavily wooded areas.
-Hardy and fast-growing, star grass is a desirable ground cover for high-use or drought-prone areas.
 In particular, this grass is famous as turf for sports fields or golf courses, as it recovers quickly when damaged and survives extreme conditions that few other kinds of grass can.
 However, star grass can also be extremely invasive, aggressively crowding out other grasses or plant life.
-Difficult to eradicate and resistant to many herbicides, makes the Star Grass a hardy grass to grow in your yard.
+Difficult to eradicate and resistant to many herbicides makes the Star Grass a hardy grass to grow in your yard.
 In some instances, star grass may be used to stabilize loose soil or provide ground cover for agricultural fields too damaged to support conventional crops.

 Star Grass is a flowering plant which belongs to the Hypoxidaceae family.